jnakkerud/ng-slides/README.md

 There are more config options available, see [data.service.ts](https://github.com/jnakkerud/ng-slides/blob/master/src/app/data.service.ts)

+### Image sizes

+For best results, images sizes should have an aspect ratio of 16:9.
+Also a file with a lower file size, will result in better user experience.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.